CP1404/Practicals/prac_10/README.md

 Then, there's two separate Flask projects, which do not go in your practicals repo.
 Submit three URLs for these three (practicals PR, Flask project from demo, Flask + Wiki project)

-- `README.md`
+- `REFLECTION.md`
 - `testing.py`
 - `wiki.py`
-- Flask project with modifications URL
+- URL of Flask project with modifications
-- Flask + Wiki project URL
+- URL of Flask + Wiki project